OpenSourceEBike/OpenSourceEBike.github.io/build_EScooter_Fiido_Q1_S/build_EScooter_Fiido_Q1_S.md

 # EScooter board

-The DIY EScooter board task is to run the EScooter software application.
+The DIY EScooter board task is to run the [EScooter software application (OpenSource, download here)](https://github.com/OpenSourceEBike/EBike_EScooter_modular_DIY/tree/main/diy_main_board/firmware).
 This software is high level Pyhton (easy and fast to develop) and we can edit/program the Pyhton software text files wirelessly, using our phone or computer.

 The EScooter application reads the throttle, maps the throttle value to a motor current, and finally send this value to VESC motor controller, that will make the motor rotate with this specific current / torque.